Women's Huron Valley Correctional Facility

 Women's Huron Valley Correctional Facility (WHV) is a prison for women located in Pittsfield Township, Michigan, operated by the Michigan Department of Corrections (MDOC).
 The three-letter designation for this facility is WHV.
 It is the only prison in Michigan which houses women.

 General

 The prison is in Region 3, Washtenaw County, and houses security levels I, II and IV.
 It has two perimeter fences with electronic detection devices and security cameras, both audio and video.
 The facility is authorized 364 guards, but is rarely at full strength.
 Only female guards are used in the housing units for fear of sexual assault by male staff members.

 History

+The Women’s Huron Valley Correctional Facility (Previously named Huron Valley Women’s Complex) at 3511 Bemis Road, Ypsilanti 48197, opened its doors as a brand new facility on August 5, 1977, the day the Detroit House of Corrections in Plymouth on Five Mile Road closed for women permanently.